Temporal logic: History

 Although Aristotle's logic is almost entirely concerned with the theory of the categorical syllogism, there are passages in his work that are now seen as anticipations of temporal logic, and may imply an early, partially developed form of first-order temporal modal bivalent logic.
 Aristotle was particularly concerned with the problem of future contingents, where he could not accept that the principle of bivalence applies to statements about future events, i.e. that we can presently decide if a statement about a future event is true or false, such as "there will be a sea battle tomorrow".

-There was little development for millennia, Charles Sanders Peirce noted in the 19th century:
+Prior to Arthur Prior's work, there had been little development for millennia, Charles Sanders Peirce noted in the 19th century:

 Time has usually been considered by logicians to be what is called 'extralogical' matter.
 I have never shared this opinion.
 But I have thought that logic had not yet reached the state of development at which the introduction of temporal modifications of its forms would not result in great confusion; and I am much of that way of thinking yet.

-Surprisingly for Peirce, the first system of temporal logic was constructed, as far as we know, in the first half of 20th century.
-Although Arthur Prior is widely known as a founder of temporal logic, the first formalization of such logic was provided in 1947 by Polish logician, Jerzy Łoś.
+The first system of temporal logic was published in 1947 by Polish logician, Jerzy Łoś.
 In his work Podstawy Analizy Metodologicznej Kanonów Milla (The Foundations of a Methodological Analysis of Mill’s Methods) he presented a formalization of Mill's canons.
-In Łoś' approach, emphasis was placed on the time factor.
+In Łoś's approach, emphasis was placed on the time factor.
 Thus, to reach his goal, he had to create a logic that could provide means for formalization of temporal functions.
-The logic could be seen as a byproduct of Łoś' main aim, albeit it was the first positional logic that, as a framework, was used later for Łoś' inventions in epistemic logic.
+The logic could be seen as a byproduct of Łoś's main aim, albeit it was the first positional logic that, as a framework, was used later for Łoś's inventions in epistemic logic.
 The logic itself has syntax very different than Prior's tense logic, which uses modal operators.
-The language of Łoś' logic rather uses a realization operator, specific to positional logic, which binds the expression with the specific context in which its truth-value is considered.
-In Łoś' work this considered context was only temporal, thus expressions were bound with specific moments or intervals of time.
+The language of Łoś's logic rather uses a realization operator, specific to positional logic, which binds the expression with the specific context in which its truth-value is considered.
+In Łoś's work this considered context was only temporal, thus expressions were bound with specific moments or intervals of time.

-In the following years, research of temporal logic by Arthur Prior began.
-He was concerned with the philosophical implications of free will and predestination.
+Arthur Prior was concerned with the philosophical implications of free will and predestination.
 According to his wife, he first considered formalizing temporal logic in 1953.
 Results of his research were first presented at the conference in Wellington in 1954.
-The system Prior presented, was similar syntactically to Łoś' logic, although not until 1955 did he explicitly refer to Łoś' work, in the last section of Appendix 1 in Prior’s Formal Logic.
+The system Prior presented, was similar syntactically to Łoś's logic, although not until 1955 did he explicitly refer to Łoś's prior work, in the last section of Appendix 1 in Prior’s Formal Logic.
+Along with tense logic, Prior constructed a few systems of positional logic, which inherited their main ideas from Łoś.